-The Metop Global Data Service provides near real-time products to the user community generated from instrument data.
+The Metop Global Data Service (GDS) provides near real-time products to the user community generated from instrument data.

 Data delivery timeliness

-McMurdo Station hosts the McMurdo Ground Station (MGS), which acquires the Metop satellite descending orbit global data dumps, while the NOAA-NSF McMurdo Multi-mission Communications System (MMCS) transfers the data from Antarctica to EUMETSAT’s Operations Control Centre in Darmstadt.
+McMurdo Station hosts the McMurdo Ground Station (MGS), which acquires the Metop satellite descending orbit global data dumps, while the NOAA-NSF McMurdo Multi-mission Communications System (MMCS) transfers the data from Antarctica to EUMETSAT’s operations control centre in Darmstadt.

 Upon reception at EUMETSAT, the McMurdo acquired half-orbit is immediately processed and disseminated to users, and subsequently complemented with the second-half (ascending) orbit acquired at Metop’s existing primary ground station in Svalbard, thereby ensuring improved timeliness in the delivery of data measured throughout the Metop orbit.

 In 2013, following the successful launch of Metop-B, enhancements were made to the transfer speed on the fibre link between Svalbard and Darmstadt.
 As a result, the average timeliness also significantly improved for the non-ADA supported passes of Metop-A and Metop-C.

 ATOVS products from the radiance measurements of the ATOVS instruments (AMSU-A, HIRS and MHS), provide atmospheric temperature and moisture profiles, total ozone and other parameters in both clear and cloudy atmospheres.

 AVHRR has applications within operational meteorology — measuring cloud properties (height, temperature, phase); land analysis — supplying data for calculating vegetation indices, soil moisture, snow cover, and land surface temperature (skin); ocean analysis — supplying data for deriving sea surface temperature and sea ice concentration, and aerosols and fire detection.